zigellsn/StagyBeeShutdown/INSTALL.md

 pip install -r requirements.txt
 ```

-Issue a server certificate file (default file name is `server.pem`).
+Issue a server certificate file (default file names are `certs/cert.pem` and `certs/key.pem`).
+If you don't issue a certificate yourself, one will be generated for you.
+This certificate will be valid for three days.

 ## Running in Docker Container

 ---
 **DO NOT USE SHUT DOWN SCRIPTS ON SERVERS THAT FUNCTION AS HOSTS FOR _REMOTE_ CLIENTS!**

 The shut down script should run on the client side only.
-Otherwise, a client could shut down the Server!
+Otherwise, a client could shut down the server!

 Exception: Client = Server.